 Emotions are considered motivational states because they generate bursts of energy that get our attention and cause our reactions to significant events in our lives (Izard, 1993).
-Emotions automatically and rapidly synchronize four interrelated aspects of experience:

 Motivation and Personality

-Is personality linked to motivation?
 Are we predisposed to be motivated in different ways?

 Personality theory and research show that we are, in fact, motivated in different ways based on our personality traits.
-A high level of a particular trait will often make us act as the trait implies: we will be more open to experience, conscientious, extraverted, agreeable, and neurotic.
+A high level of a particular trait will often make us act as the trait implies: We will be more open to experience, conscientious, extraverted, agreeable, and neurotic.
 We will be motivated by different incentives, goals, and activities but also choose to be in different situations.